alexandre-cruel/Swapcard-Project/README.md

 git clone https://github.com/alexandre-cruel/Swapcard-Project
 ```
 ## Run the project
-You need to install the modules requires in the project.
+You need to install the modules required in the project.

 Then run the **front.py**